lawson89/sierra_previewer/README.md

 This project aims to provide a live editor for XML files that Sierra uses to lay out Swing UIs.
 You should be able to quickly assemble a UI by editing an XML file in the left pane and see the resultiing UI in the right pane.

-This porject os currently under heavy development so no release is provided.
+This project is currently under heavy development so no release is provided.

 However it is a standard maven project so please run the follwing after download
 ```shell
 mvn clean package